 Rousseau's ideas sparked revolutionary changes in political thought.
-His concepts of popular sovereignty and the social contract inspired movements like the French Revolution and shaped modern democratic ideals.
+His concepts of and the inspired movements like the and shaped modern democratic ideals.

 Rousseau's influence extended beyond politics into philosophy, art, and education.
 His critique of civilization and emphasis on nature and emotion fueled Romanticism, while his views on childhood learning revolutionized educational approaches.